 - a.
 Attached the supplied external exhaust pump inlet through a vacuum line to the rear panel to the port marked "TO EXT.
 PMP".
 The line size is 0.375" (9.525 mm) tube Swagelok.
-The inlet is marked by the arrow symbol on top of the pump pointing in the direction of the air flow it will be - b.
-Attached the exhaust pump exhaust line to the facility exhaust port. - 5. [] If a monitor and keyboard is available, connect the keyboard and mouse in the USB port in the front of the instrument and monitor VGA cable to the rear in the Video port.
+The inlet is marked by the arrow symbol on top of the pump pointing in the direction of the air flow it will be drawing in and exhausting out. - b.
+Attached the exhaust pump exhaust line to the facility exhaust port. - 6. [ ] If a monitor and keyboard is available, connect the keyboard and mouse in the USB port in the front of the instrument, and the monitor VGA cable to the rear in the Video port.

-- 6. [] Power on the instrument using the front On/Off switch. - 7. [] On both the monitor display, the one is connected to video port in the rear, and the smaller front display, the system software should boot up after processing the system bios.
-The first screen to be display would be a blank screen with five (5) dots and with one highlight dot scrolling through the five dots as seen in Figure 19, the Program Loading Screen.
+- 7. [ ] Power on the instrument using the front On/Off switch. - 8. [ ] On both the monitor display, the one is connected to video port in the rear, and the smaller front display, the system software should boot up after processing the system bios.
+The first screen to be display would be a blank screen with five (5) dots and with one highlight dot scrolling through the five dots as seen in Figure 13, the Program Loading Screen.

-Figure 8 Program Loading Screen
+Figure 13 Program Loading Screen

-- After the instrument software completes it booting sequence, the "Main Display" screen will appear. - [] In the Main Display icon menu screen, tap on the Numeric Display icon.
+After the instrument software completes it booting sequence, the "Main Display" screen will appear.

+- 9. [ ] In the Main Display icon menu screen, tap on the Numeric Display icon.
 Once in the Numeric Display screen, the gas concentration currently being measured is coming in from the rear through the sample gas inlet port.
-Unless the air in the room is what the instrument is set to measure, the Numeric display should display "0" for each gas concentration. - [] Below the Numeric display of the gas concentration, the warning/alarming should be green identifying there is no operational issue with the Gas Analyzer. - Obtain from the shipped documents that came with the Gas Analyzer, get the instrument pre-ship measured data.
-Look at the instrument control bar, Figure 21 (example only).
+Unless the air in the room is what the instrument is set to measure, the Numeric display should display "0" for each gas concentration. - 10. [ ] Obtain from the shipped documents that came with the Gas Analyzer, get the instrument pre-ship measured data.
+Look at the instrument HMI Dashboard, Figure 14 (example only).
 Compare the "Gas Pressure" to that currently displayed in the Numeric display screen.
 If they are the same, the Gas Analyzer is working properly.

-Figure 9 HMI Dashboard
+Figure 14 HMI Dashboard

-[] If there is a regulated traceable bottle gas available that matches to the sample gas type the instrument configured to measure, connect its gas line to the Inlet gas port of the Gas Analyzer.
+- 11. [ ] Tap the home icon on the HMI dashboard to get back to the Main Display screen. - 12.[] Select the Alarm Status icon.
+The Alarm Status screen displaying all the monitored tool parameters should be all green identifying there is no operational issue with the Gas Analyzer.
+Select the Home icon to get back to the Main Display screen. - 13.[] If there is a regulated traceable bottle gas available that matches to the sample gas type the instrument configured to measure, connect its gas line to the Inlet gas port of the Gas Analyzer.
 Make sure the valve in the bottle gas is closed.